iboneumann/The-Cyberdeck---AI-Knoweldge-System/content/posts/buildingyourcyberdeck.md

 This AI research heavy Cyberdeck needs a strong OS layer and dedicated Python Environment.

-Hence, I had the opportunity to change to Ubuntu Server on my headnode the M920 I used this to create with DeepSeek a set up manual.
+Hence I had the opportunity to change to Ubuntu Server on my headnode, the M920, I used this situation to create with DeepSeek a set up manual for the needed Python libraries.

 After having installed Python 3.13 and build a Python Environment, this is the next step: